imagej/imagej.github.io/pages/ImageJ_OPS.md

 For an interactive tool to see all available Ops, see the [Op Finder](Op_Finder "wikilink") documentation.

-For the core Ops available, you can go to the {% capture includecontent
+For the core Ops available, you can go to the {% include javadoc package='?net/imagej/ops' class='package-summary' label='ImageJ Ops' %}
-%} package = ?net/imagej/ops | class=package-summary | label=ImageJ Ops
-{% endcapture %}

-{% include javadoc content=includecontent %}

-`javadocs.
-Any class under the package net.imagej.ops is related to Ops.`
+javadocs.
+Any class under the package `net.imagej.ops` is related to Ops.

 You can also use the [Script Editor](Script_Editor "wikilink") in ImageJ and actively search using Ops itself.
 For example in groovy language: